Subscribe to updates

 Internal Audit – External Quality Assessment

-The committee was scheduled to be informed of the results of the recent external quality assessment (EQA) of the internal audit service.
-This assessment, undertaken in January/February 2026, concluded that the internal audit service generally conforms
+The committee received the results of the external quality assessment (EQA) of the internal audit service, which was conducted in January and February 2026.
+The assessment concluded that the internal audit service generally conforms

 Internal Audit Plan 2026/27